KeepFloyding/keepfloyding.github.io/_posts/2021-03-15-arch-linux-setup-guide-2.md

 layout: post
 title: Arch Linux GUI Setup
 date: 2021-03-15 00:00:00 +0100
-categories: [linux, arch, installation, xfce4]
+categories: [linux, arch, installation, xfce4, ulauncher, snapper, btrfs, grub]
-tags: [linux, arch, installation, xfce4]
+tags: [linux, arch, installation, xfce4, ulauncher, snapper, btrfs, grub]
 header-img: images/archbtw.png
 ---

 The previous Arch Linux [post](https://keepfloyding.github.io/posts/arch-linux-setup-guide/) looked at setting up a bare-bones headless system with BTRFS and an encrypted drive.
 This post will look at setting up the front-end and making your system more suitable as a daily driver.
-There are several desktop environments that can be chosen, but here I have focused on simplicity and minimalism so it should be good for older systems.
+There are several desktop environments that can be chosen, but here I have focused on simplicity and minimalism so it should be suitable for older systems.

 # Setting up the GUI

 ## Desktop Environment Installation and Customisation

 * For the desktop manager, I really like the simplicity behind [Xfce4](https://www.xfce.org/).
 It is customisable, easy to configure, lightweight and powerful (even though some of the folks at [Late Night Linux](https://latenightlinux.com/) make fun of it for being overly simplistic).
-I install it along with some goodies for a fuller desktop experience.
+I install it along with some goodies for a more full desktop experience.

     ```
     sudo pacman -S xfce4 xfce4-goodies